This was the first Indian food I ever ate. Over the years it became a favourite with family and friends.

 This type of dish is very common throughout India.
-Our recipe for a dry potato and pea curry, sukha aloo matar, is from New Delhi in the north of India.
+Our recipe for a dry potato and peas curry, sukha aloo matar, is from New Delhi in the north of India.
 It is a simple dish where par-boiled potatoes are fried in tempered oil, then the peas are added.

 This is a dish that is best kept simple if other dishes are being served.
-If, however, you are serving this on it’s own, just with roti or rice, then you might increase the spices.
-I find that extra Kashmiri chilli powder, or a garnish of a finely sliced red chilli works well.
+If, however, you are serving this on its own, just with roti or rice, then you might increase the spices.
+I find that extra Kashmiri chilli powder or a garnish of a finely sliced red chilli works well.

 - 2 tsp sesame seeds

 - 1 tbsp coriander leaves - finely chopped

 - Place the potatoes in cold water, then bring the pan to a boil.
 Boil the potatoes until just cooked but still firm inside when tested with a skewer.
 This will take around ten minutes.
 Drain water from pan, then lightly shake the pan to fluff up the edges of the potatoes.

 - Whilst the potatoes are boiling, heat a small frypan over medium heat.
 Add the coriander and cumin seeds and toss gently until the seeds start to colour and become aromatic.
 Remove from the heat, allow to cool then grind to a fine powder.